For immediate use

 “We are fortunate to have Brooke Baldwin, an award-winning journalist and Carolina graduate, returning to her alma mater to share her experiences about broadcast journalism today,” said Chancellor Carol Folt.
 “I have had the pleasure of meeting Brooke and I know our students will be inspired by her story of building upon what she learned at UNC-Chapel Hill to create a successful career covering significant breaking news stories around the world.”

 She has covered major breaking news from the earthquake and tsunami in Japan and the death of Osama bin Laden.
-She was part of CNN’s Peabody-award winning team, covering the oil spill disaster in the Gulf.
-Baldwin worked with the network’s Special Investigations Unit to complete her first hour-long documentary “To Catch a Killer” which won a Silver World Medal for Best Investigative Report at the New York Festivals International Television & Film Award in 2012.
-She began her news broadcasting career at WVIR in Charlottesville, VA and served as a lead reporter for the 10 p.m. newscast at WTTG in Washington, D.C. before joining CNN.
+She was part of CNN’s Peabody-award winning team, covering the oil spill disaster in the Gulf of Mexico.
+Baldwin worked with the network’s Special Investigations Unit to complete her first hour-long documentary “To Catch a Killer” which won a Silver World Medal for Best Investigative Report at the New York Festivals International Television & Film Awards in 2012.
+She began her news broadcasting career at WVIR in Charlottesville, Virginia, and served as a lead reporter for the 10 p.m. newscast at WTTG in Washington, D.C. before joining CNN.

 A native of Atlanta, Georgia, Baldwin earned a bachelor’s degree in Journalism and Spanish from the University in 2001.
-She also studied at the Universidad Ibero American in Mexico City.
+She also studied at the Universidad Iberoamericana in Mexico City.